h0r0m4n/h0r0m4n.github.com/src/work/2021/siae-design-system.md

 - Less time was spent on the prototypes thanks to the Atomic Design methodology.
 - Using multiple Figma libraries allowed us to make changes on the fly.

-{% image "src/static/work/siae-design-system-1.jpg" "full" "" "" %}
+{% image "src/static/work/siae-design-system-1.jpg" "full" "" "Page containing the advance table component design and build specifically for SIAE's customer needs." %}
-{% image "src/static/work/siae-design-system-2.jpg" "full" "" "" %}
+{% image "src/static/work/siae-design-system-2.jpg" "full" "" "Homepage showcasing all the available services, support, and company news." %}
-{% image "src/static/work/siae-design-system-3.jpg" "full" "" "" %}
+{% image "src/static/work/siae-design-system-3.jpg" "full" "" "The page containing the stepper component with a complex form following design system guidelines." %}

-## Design system

-Eventually, the Design Library became more robust, and we decided to opt for the design system.
-The design system consists of a collection of modular, reusable components out of Figma.
-This was a huge opportunity to start documenting each component for the rapid development implementation and reduce the need for custom code.
+## Challenges & Solutions

+The implementation of the Design System presented several challenges.
+First, gathering and organising the vast amount of existing components and patterns across the ten different services was essential.
+This required careful categorisation, standardisation, and documentation of each element.

+Second, we had to establish a consistent visual language across all SIAE products.
+This involved defining a new colour palette, typography system, and iconography while ensuring these elements adhered to SIAE's brand guidelines.

+Third, we needed a user-friendly documentation website to make the Design System accessible to designers and developers.
+This website would explain each component, its usage, and its properties.

 ### Documentation website